rottytooth/Valence/readme.md

 ## Project Status

-This parses the language but is missing a few key features and is still slightly buggy.
+This parses but is missing some key features.
 Known bugs have failing tests.

 IN PROGRESS:
+* Splitting of complete programs and filtering of mismatched brackets
-* More complete / better sample programs
+* More complete / more representative programs
 * Transpiling to JS instead of pseudo-code

 TO COME: Side-by-side execution and debugging.